Cameron.

 “It made me so pissed off that I swore off trusting.”

 “But being a bit pissed off about Austin leaving was nothing to how my uncle felt.
 He was so sad.
 Then I got to see him date other people, and he seemed happy until he met Jace.
 Now I can see what him being really happy looks like.
 Like Austin is with Dom.
-Right for each other.
+Right for each other, yeah?
 Perfect fits.
 So that’s how I know the real deal isn’t all porno banging.
-Isn’t having crushes like a little kid either.
+It isn’t having crushes like a little kid either.
 The real deal looks different.”

-“What’s that look like for you?” he asks, voice pitched lower, quieter, even though there’s no one left here to listen.
+“What’s that look like for you?” he asks, voice pitched low and quiet, even though there’s no one left here to listen.

 “Sounds like us.”
 His voice deepens.
 “You know, being friends?”
 He phrases that as a question, one I’ve asked myself a hundred times before accepting what my art won’t let me hide from lately.
-“How… how will you know if it’s more than friendship?”
+He also asks, “How… how will you know if it’s more than friendship?”

 “I’ll know when I…” My mouth dries, and fuck butterflies in my stomach, there’s something massive rampaging through it, kicking at my ribs like my heart does.
 “I’ll know when I…”